MichaelRWolf/wendy-ai/notes-from-google-doc.md

 Absolutely — take your time 🌿

-I’ll be right here when you’re back, ready to generate your Episode 1 package the moment you say “go.”
+I'll be right here when you're back, ready to generate your Episode 1 package the moment you say "go."

 ---
 🐬 You said:

 ok - in the new plan - i am gonna do this for one hour, then more tommorrow

 please generate result as we planned from the repost of episode one above and i will prep episode 2

 ---
 ✨ ChatGPT said:

-Perfect 🌿 — I’ll now process your reposted Episode 1 (“Inner Strength and Sovereignty”) exactly as we outlined:
+Perfect 🌿 — I'll now process your reposted Episode 1 ("Inner Strength and Sovereignty") exactly as we outlined:

-Trimmed to just your and Susana’s dialogue (no intros, ads, or outros).
+Trimmed to just your and Susana's dialogue (no intros, ads, or outros).

 Three internal sections: